javb99/PlanningCenterSwift/README.md

 Models and Endpoints should not need to write custom conformance to Codable.

 ## Supported Platforms
 This project was developed alongside an iOS App, [Services Scheduler](), so it has been tested most throughly on that platform.
-The goals for the project do include being usable on Linux for server side development.
+The goals for the project do include being usable on Linux for server-side development.

 ## Installation